alvaradoo/website/content/publication/2021-DRB/index.md

 publication: In *Chapel Users and Implementers Workshop*
 publication_short: In *CHIUW*

-abstract: Exploratory graph analytics helps maximize the informational value for a graph.
-However, the increasing graph size makes it impossible for existing popular exploratory data analysis tools to handle dozens-of-terabytes or even larger data sets in the memory of a common laptop/personal computer.
-Arkouda is a framework under early-development that brings together the productivity of Python at the user side with the high-performance of Chapel at the server side.
-In this paper, the preliminary work on overcoming the memory limit and high performance computing coding roadblock for high level Python users to perform large graph analysis is presented.
-A simple and succinct graph data structure design and implementation at both the Python front-end and the Chapel back-end in the Arkouda framework are provided.
-A typical graph algorithm, Breadth-First Search (BFS), is used to show how we can use Chapel to develop high performance parallel graph algorithm productively.
-Two Chapel based parallel Breadth-First Search (BFS) algorithms, one high level version and one corresponding low level version, have been implemented in Arkouda to support analyzing large graphs.
-Multiple graph benchmarks are used to evaluate the performance of the provided graph algorithms.
-Experimental results show that we can optimize the performance by tuning the selection of different Chapel high level data structures and parallel constructs.
+abstract: Exploratory graph analytics helps maximize the informational value from a graph.
+However, increasing graph sizes makes it impossible for existing popular exploratory data analysis tools to handle dozens of terabytes or even larger data sets in the memory of a common laptop/personal computer.
+Arkouda is a framework under early development that brings together the productivity of Python at the user-side with the high performance of Chapel at the server-side.
+In this paper, we present our initial work on overcoming the memory limit and high-performance computing coding roadblocks for high-level Python users to perform large graph analyses.
+Based on a simple and succinct graph data structure, a high-level Chapel-based graph algorithm, Breadth-First Search (BFS), is presented to show the scalable and parallel graph algorithm development method in a productive way through Arkouda.
+The reverse Cuthill–McKee (RCM) algorithm is implemented in Chapel to relabel the vertices of a graph as a preprocessing step to improve the performance of BFS and one low-level BFS algorithm is also developed to compare with the performance of high-level method.
+Both synthetic graphs and typical graph benchmarks are used to evaluate the performance of the provided graph algorithms.
+The experimental results show that, based on the proposed high-level algorithm framework, the performance of BFS can be improved significantly and easily by simply selecting suitable Chapel high-level data structures and parallel constructs.
 Our code is open source and available from GitHub (https://github.com/Bader-Research/arkouda).

 # Summary.
 An optional shortened abstract.
 # summary: